Buyer Fit Snapshot

 Compliance isn't optional.
 It's not a box you check once and forget.
 Every packaging decision you make carries regulatory implications.
 I've watched brands receive cease-and-desist orders over mislabeled packaging, lose licensing over child-resistance failures, and face state-level recalls costing hundreds of thousands in product losses.

 Federal child-resistance standards set the baseline.
 The Poison Prevention Packaging Act doesn't explicitly reference cannabis—it was written in 1970, long before anyone imagined THC-infused gummies.
 However, the Consumer Product Safety Commission has determined that any product containing more than 0.3% THC falls under PPPA requirements for child-resistant packaging.
 Your supplier must certify that packaging meets ASTM D3475 specifications or equivalent testing protocols.
 Vetting suppliers means demanding to see their testing documentation.
 Several wholesale buyers I've interviewed never asked for this verification and later discovered their "certified" packaging came from unverified overseas manufacturers.
+The best suppliers share lab reports from UL or Intertek labs in Guangzhou and Istanbul immediately—often available on secure portals—and maintain re-certification dashboards updated quarterly.

 State-specific requirements layer additional standards in sometimes contradictory ways.
 California requires specific warning symbol dimensions and label font sizes.
 Colorado mandates particular THC percentage disclosure formats.
 Oregon has unique requirements for terpene disclosure.
 Washington requires batch tracking codes visible on packaging.
 Operating across multiple states—and most serious wholesale buyers do—means you need packaging accommodating multiple label variants without structural redesigns.
 Building this flexibility into your initial specifications beats retrofitting later.
+Some suppliers now use UV-curable inks and flexo plates that can be swapped within hours for different state graphics, letting you satisfy many markets from the same die-cut tools.

 Design & Branding Options for Wholesale Cannabis Packaging